Webkadabra/yii2-cms-module/README.md

 <?php echo $this->context->printBlock('Footer'); ?>
 ```

-Thanks, pull requests and donations are welcome!

-Donate BTC:
+## TODO

+* Template management

+## Support project development

+Hey guys, I'm disabled developer that can't hold a job in the office.
+If you can - support my opensource, I gotta keep the cats fed.
+Thanks!

+Bitcoin address (I can not accept Paypal in my country):

 > 1Ceg8xdYpFmyPgeqqWDBBXVztcuNsWTMpq

 - Sergii

+Thanks, pull requests and donations are welcome!